trueos/trueos-docs/trueos-handbook/introducing.rst

 * The option to use the SCFB display driver is added to the installer.
-  This driver is suitable for newer UEFI laptops as it automatically detects native resolution and is a good solution for newer Intel drivers that have not been ported yet to FreeBSD.
+  This driver is suitable for newer UEFI laptops as it automatically detects the native resolution.
+This is a good solution for newer Intel hardware that would otherwise require drivers that have not been ported to FreeBSD yet.
 Before selecting this driver, check the BIOS and ensure the CSM module is disabled.
-  This driver does not support a dual-head configuration, such as an external port for presentations, or suspend and resume.
+Note: This driver does not support a dual-head configuration, such as an external port for presentations, or suspend and resume.

 * :guilabel:`Customize` is removed from the :ref:`System Selection`
   screen in order to reduce the size of the installation media.
-  Additional software can be installed post-installation using
+  Additional software can be installed post-installation using |appcafe|.
-  |appcafe|.

 * The :guilabel:`Boot to console (Disable X)` option has been added to the graphical boot menu.